h1xxx/linuxconsole/content/configuration.md

 # # font

-For me the choice of font is the most important one can make when living in the console.
-I've spent many hours testing different fonts and I have found the one that is perfect - [unifont][01].
+One of the most important choices one can make when living in the console is the choice of a font.
+I've spent many hours testing different ones and what I have found to be the best is [unifont][01].

-Of course this choice is highly subjective.
-I am perfectly aware of this and that's why every now and then I was questioning my choice, trying something different, just to be sure that someone else's subjective choice isn't better for me.
-I did that until I found this [page][02] containing a screenshot of a [terminal][03] with a font that was also on my personal computer.
+Every now and then I was questioning my choice, trying different fonts, until I found this [page][02] containing a screenshot of a [terminal][03] with something like a unifont.
 Since then I'm convinced I've made the right choice.

 Cool thing about unifont is that you can put whatever glyphs (meaning characters) you need there.
 This is important as you are limited with the